revnoah/parent-db-kodi/README.md

 ## License

-The WordPress program **Parent Db for Kodi** is open-sourced software licensed under the ISC license.
+The program **Parent Db for Kodi** is open-sourced software licensed under the ISC license.